 The City is interested in all employees' safety and well-being.
 Accordingly, the City has developed safety rules and regulations.
 Each and every employee is required to obey safety rules and to exercise caution in all work activities.
-From time to time employees will be updated and reviewed on safety procedures in an effort to increase awareness of the importance of safety on the job.
-Employees can prevent accidents and injuries by obeying safety rules of your job, by remaining alert, and by thinking safety at all times.
-If an employee sees something that the employee believes is an unsafe act or an unsafe condition, the employee should immediately report it to a supervisor or to management at once.
+From time to time, employees will be updated and reviewed on safety procedures in an effort to increase awareness of the importance of safety on the job.
+Employees can prevent accidents and injuries by obeying safety rules of their job, by remaining alert, and by thinking safety at all times.
+If an employee sees something that the employee believes is an unsafe act or an unsafe condition, the employee must immediately report it to a supervisor or management.